matthiasdiener/matthiasdiener.github.io/cv.md

 - Open Workshop on Data Locality (COLOC), co-located with Euro-Par 2017.
 - Heterogeneity in Computing Workshop (HCW), co-located with IPDPS 2018.
 - Open Workshop on Data Locality (COLOC), co-located with Euro-Par 2018.
+- Tutorials Program Committee for Supercomputing 2018.
+- Tutorials Program Committee for Supercomputing 2019.
+- Heterogeneity in Computing Workshop (HCW), co-located with IPDPS 2019.

 ## Advised Students